 What started as a search for cheaper office software turned into some intense crash course classes in Solaris (just barely open sourced at the time I think) and Linux (when Fedora was brand spanking new).

 This then turned into a business.
 While I spent time fixing broken Windows boxes, my focus was on trying to free people and businesses from the yoke of proprietary software.
 I wasn’t fast enough.
 My second young ‘un was born, and I had to “get a REAL job.”

-If I wanted to be a father, then there was no time for me to really build a customer base, and I couldn't really support the customer well initially if I did.
+If I wanted to be a father, then there was no time for me to build a customer base, and I couldn’t really support any customers well initially if I did.
 Not that a lot of proprietary software packages have very good support either…

 Life has since changed.
-My kids are 11 and 14 now.
-I've left the corporate IT world (Linux and proprietary ERP support job working from home), and am working a full time job overnight on weekends, so that I can give this another shot.
-This time around, I've got several more years of experience, and focus.
+My kids are 11 and 13 now.
+I’ve left the corporate IT world (Linux and proprietary ERP support job working from home), and am working a full time job overnight on weekends.
+I can give this another shot, homeschooling my kids while I build a list of live customers and support them.
+This time around, I’ve got several more years of experience, and focus.

-The site gets better when visitors as questions.
+The site gets better when visitors ask questions.
 Contact me any time